yvonne2me/javaclientapi/README.md

 ![alt text](https://app.trustev.com/assets/img/apple-icon-144.png)

 #Trustev Java Libary
 - If you are not familiar with Trustev, start with our [Developer Portal](http://www.trustev.com/developers).
 - Check out our [API Documentation](http://www.trustev.com/developers#apioverview).
-- If you would like to get some test keys to begin integrating please contact integrate@trustev.com
+- If you would like to get some Test API Keys to begin Integrating, please contact our Integration Tema: integrate@trustev.com

+##Requirements
+- Java 1.6 +

 ##Installation
 ####Maven Users
-- For Maven, it is available in the Central Repository therefore just add the following dependency to your pom.xml file
+- For Maven, it is available in the Central Repository, therefore just add the following dependency to your pom.xml file.
 ```xml
   <dependency>
 	<groupId>com.trustev</groupId>